 Highlights of Our Liver Cancer Care

 - Your care team draws on the expertise of a team of medical experts, including a medical oncologist, hepatologist (liver specialist), surgeon, interventional radiologist, radiation oncologist and diagnostic radiologist.
 Your doctors meet regularly to review and discuss the best treatment for you.

-- You can see different medical specialists on the same day at one clinic, avoiding delays in treatment and better treatment planning.
+- At our clinic, you can see different medical specialists on the same day avoiding delays in treatment and better treatment planning.
 Our coordinated approach to care helps ensure convenient, timely access to specialty care.
 It can also help improve the success of your treatment.